Aldous Huxley: Spiritual views

-Beginning in 1939 and continuing until his death in 1963, Huxley had an extensive association with the Vedanta Society of Southern California, founded and headed by Swami Prabhavananda.
-Together with Gerald Heard, Christopher Isherwood and other followers, he was initiated by the Swami and was taught meditation and spiritual practices.
+In the late 1930s Huxley and Heard immigrated to the United States, and beginning in 1939 and continuing until his death in 1963, Huxley had an extensive association with the Vedanta Society of Southern California, founded and headed by Swami Prabhavananda.
+Together with Heard, Isherwood and other followers, he was initiated by the Swami and was taught meditation and spiritual practices.
+From 1941 until 1960, Huxley contributed 48 articles to Vedanta and the West, published by the society.
+He also served on the editorial board with Isherwood, Heard, and playwright John Van Druten from 1951 through 1962.